aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 You will additionally learn how to leverage [searchable encryption](TODO) using [beacons](TODO) to enable you to continue to support the access patterns required by your use case.

-TODO What is does the Employee Portal Service do?

 By default, when you use DynamoDB your data is already protected with [server-side encryption](TODO).
 However, you may want to have further control over the encryption and decryption of your data by using [client-side encryption](TODO).

-But introducing client-side encryption to database systems introduces a host of complex problems.
+However, introducing client-side encryption to database systems introduces a host of complex problems.
 How should we encrypt sensitive data in our items in the first place?
 What should we do if we need to create an index over an attribute that contains sensitive data?